Tavera15/FiveWonders/README.md

 * Created Order and Order Item models for Checkout.
 * Gallery page was created.
 Instagram pictures were uploaded to page.
 * Deleting categories, subcategories, and size charts will be disabled if products use them.
+* Setup Basics for PayPal in Sandbox mode.